-(1) This option was granted under our 2007 option plan and vests in equal monthly installments over four years from the date of grant.
+- (1) This option was granted under our 2007 option plan and vests in equal monthly installments over four years from the date of grant. - (2) This option was granted under our 2009 option plan and vests in equal monthly installments over four years from the date of grant. - (3) A total of 1,000,000 options were granted to Michael McCrackan in 2011.

-2010 OPTION EXERCISES
+2011 OPTION EXERCISES

-There were no exercises of stock options by our named executive officers during 2010.
+There were no exercises of stock options by our name executive officers during 2011.